kpwhri/HCSRN_Lab_Code_Management/documentation/lab_test_reference.md

 5. GFR\_CKD (Glomerular Filtration Rate, CKD-EPI)

     ***NEEDS TO BE UPDATED***
+    ***UNDER REVIEW***

+    -   Common Name: Glomerular filtration rate
+    -   Long Name: Glomerular Filtration Rate/1.73 sq M.predicted (CKD-EPI)
+    -   Test Type: GFR\_CKD
+    -   Panels: Comprehensive metabolic panel, basic metabolic panel
+    -   Equivalent Tests:
+    -   Not Equivalent Tests:
+    -   Indications: Measure kidney function; screen for/detect kidney damage; monitor kidney status
+    -   Description: Glomerular Filtration Rate (GFR) is a key measure of kidney function.
+It represents the rate at which blood is filtered by the kidneys each minute.
+This filtration process is essential for removing waste products and excess fluid from the blood, which are then excreted from the body as urine.
+The kidneys contain tiny filters called glomeruli, which are the main structures responsible for filtration.
+The glomeruli act like sieves, allowing small molecules like waste products (such as creatinine) and excess water to pass through, while preventing larger substances like blood cells and proteins from entering the filtrate.
+The GFR quantifies how efficiently this filtering process is occurring by measuring the volume of blood filtered per unit of time.
+This is typically expressed in milliliters per minute (mL/min).
+The MDRD equation was created from data from the Modification of Diet and Renal Disease (MDRD) Study, is based on 4 variables (i.e. Scr, age, gender, race), and was introduced in 2005.
+GFR= 175 x (Standardized Scr)-1.154 x (Age)-0.203 x (0.742 if female) x (1.120 if African American) See: <http://www.nkdep.nih.gov/professionals/gfr_calculators/>.
+    -   Related Tests: SCr; CrCl
+    -   Approximate Reference Range (Each site will have slight variations):  Normal GFR values typically fall within the range of 90 to 120 mL/min/1.73 m² (adjusted for body surface area).
+A GFR below 60 mL/min/1.73 m² for three months or more suggests potential kidney disease.
+    -   Comments:
+    -   Test Method Variance:
+    -   Other:
+        -   Associated LOINC: 62238-1, 97952-6
+        -   Associated CPT:

 6. GFR\_CKD\_EPI (Glomerular Filtration Rate, CKD-EPI 2021, not based on race)